 In the early 1920’s, the first garden centres were opened (seasonally) one located near Yonge and Bloor in Toronto and the other on Southdown Road in Mississauga which is today one of the largest combined retail and trade garden centres in Canada.
 Other garden centres followed on Yonge Street (1950) in Unionville in (1967), Kitchener (1978) and in Glen Williams (1994). ).
 In May 2003, Sheridan Nurseries purchased Weall and Cullen Nurseries.
 Today Sheridan Nurseries operates a Weall & Cullen garden centre on Ellesmere Avenue in Toronto.

 Herman Stensson died in 1938 and his oldest son J.V (Bill) Stensson took over as nursery manager.
-His three brother’s Fred, Chris and Howard and a sister Betty all worked for most of their careers for Sheridan Nurseries.
-Today three of Herman’s grandchildren are actively involved in the business.
-Bill Stensson, Howard’s son is the Chief Executive Officer, Karl Stensson, Fred’s son is President and Karen Gazely, Fred’s daughter is the Nursery Sales Representative for the Atlantic provinces.
+His three brother’s Fred, Chris and Howard and a sister Betty all worked for most of their careers for Sheridan Nurseries and three of Herman’s grandchildren continued to be involved in the business.

 Today Sheridan Nurseries operates eight modern garden centres in the GTA and KW areas, selling not only hardy ornamental plants but annuals, house plants, garden supplies, furniture, home décor and giftware along with an extensive array of real and artificial Christmas trees and decorations.